Here Are The 10 Oldest Restaurants in NJ

 Established earlier than 1787

 Enjoy the cozy ambiance of the dark wooden interior in Moore’s Tavern.
 Located in Freehold, New Jersey, Moore’s Tavern was originally a residence owned by Moses Mount.
-Mount was a direct aid to General George Washington during the Revolutionary War.
-Mount decided to open a tavern on the property, however, it is unclear when.
+Mount was a direct aide to General George Washington during the Revolutionary War.
 According to the Moore’s Tavern website, the earliest documentation of the tavern’s functioning was a grant from the Monmouth County court of Quarter Sessions in 1787 giving the tavern “continued licensing” to operate as a “public house of entertainment.”
 It is unclear when the tavern opened, but it very well could have been years earlier.

 The Sergeantsville Inn — Sergeantsville, NJ